seamplex/feenox/doc/tutorials/000-setup/README.markdown

 # Post-processors

-FeenoX can write mesh results either in `.msh` or `.vtk` format.
-The former can be read and postprocessed by [Gmsh][].
-The latter can be read and postprocessed by a few different tools, but [Paraview][] is the flagship postprocessor.
+FeenoX can write mesh results either in `.msh` or `.vtu`/`.vtk` format.
+The former can be read and postprocessed by [Gmsh].
+The latter can be read and postprocessed by a few different tools, but [Paraview] is the flagship postprocessor.
 In general any version will do, so it can be installed with